tsyirvo/react-native-starter/README.md

 yarn lint
 ```

-There is a precommit git hook that run the linting command to abort the commit in case of a linting error.
+There is a precommit git hook that run the linting command on the files to be commited.